denoland/deno/docs/getting_started/typescript.md

 import { queue } from "./collections.ts";
 ```

+### `--no-check` option

+When using `deno run`, `deno test`, `deno cache`,`deno info`, or `deno bundle`
+you can specify the `--no-check` flag to disable TypeScript type checking.
+This
+can significantly reduce the time that program startup takes.
+This can be very
+useful when type checking is provided by your editor and you want startup time
+to be as fast as possible (for example when restarting the program automatically
+on code changes).

 ### Using external type definitions

 The out of the box TypeScript compiler though relies on both extension-less